Madam Sul-Te-Wan

 Her last few films were reminiscent of her early work, as they’re still was no such thing as a break-off point for the African American actor in Hollywood.
 Her last film was The Buccaneer in 1958 with Anthony Quinn, Charlton Heston, and Yul Brynner.
 At the age of eighty-five, she died of a stroke the following year.

-Amidst how rough it was, Madame Sul-Te-Wan still persisted, and it is her persistence that makes her a classic movie actress.
+Amidst how rough it was, Madame Sul-Te-Wan persisted, and it is her persistence that makes her a classic movie actress.
 In 1986, she was inducted into The Black Filmmaker’s Hall Of Fame.
 She had one of the longest acting careers in movies and proved that African American actors can have long careers.
 She is also the first African American actor to sign a film contract and be a featured performer.
 Her passion for acting fueled her persistence, and that does not make her story sad.
 If it wasn’t for her persistence, no African American actor and actress would have a career today, let alone a long one.”

 On February 1, 1959, Madame Sul-Te-Wan died in Hollywood, CA. In 1986, Madame Sul-Te-Wan was inducted into The Black Filmmaker’s Hall of Fame.